 The words “Brand Development” can conjure up images of endless meetings, discussions, design iterations, and finally, that feeling of “What are we doing here, anyway?”

-While all that can be true, Branding has become a necessary part of business success.
+While all that can be true, Branding has become a necessary part of success for all businesses, regardless of size.
 I have found it helps to start with defining the essentials of your company’s identity — the Why, What, Who and How of your business.

 I like to call this exercise “Speed Branding.”

 For some, this might be enough, for others these beginning elements become four corners of a foundation they can build on.